hudochenkov/postcss-sorting/README.md

 })
 ```

-Or, simply add the `'postcss-sorting'` section to your existing postcss-cli configuration file.
+Or, add the `'postcss-sorting'` section to your existing postcss-cli configuration file.
 Next, execute:

 ```bash
 postcss -c postcss.config.js  --no-map -r your_css_file.css